Professor of Financial Economics

 Roman has interests in international banking and finance, financial innovation, monetary economics, development finance, microeconomics of banking and corporate finance.
 Roman is currently working on FinTech along with his colleagues in Hong Kong and Mainland China.
 He has been extensively collaborating with the leading Universities in China, Europe and North America.
 Based on his extensive academic activities in China and ASEAN region, Roman is an expert on higher education in China.

 Matousek R, Papadamou S, Sevic A, Tzeremes NG.
 (2019), The effectiveness of quantitative easing: Evidence from Japan.
-Journal of International Money and Finance, Vol. 99, forthcoming.
+Journal of International Money and Finance, Vol. 99, Article number 102068.

 Broadstock D, Managi S, Matousek R, Tzeremes NG.
 (2019), “Does doing “good” always translate into doing “well”?
 An eco‐efficiency perspective.”
 Business Strategy and the Environment, Vol. 28(6), 1199–1217.